 Faculty members of the UCC are elected by the faculty of the designated units.
-Should an elected member resign or be unable to serve, his or her replacement will be elected by the faculty of the appropriate division or college.
+Should an elected member resign or be unable to serve, a replacement will be elected by the faculty of the appropriate division or college.
 Elected members should have experience with curricular matters in the designated unit.
 The student member will be appointed by the Associated Students of Idaho State University (ASISU).
 Ex officio members are appointed by their units.

 D. Terms of Membership